TrueAchievements' Cheater Policy

 • Using profile editors, trainers, or similar software to unlock achievements.

-• Using a save from a different version or platform (e.g. from Steam to Windows Store) outside of supported game mechanics.
+• Gamesaving: Using a save from a different profile or from a different version/platform outside of supported game mechanics.

-• Profile swapping, also known as the Second Profile Glitch (SPG), which is the practice of transferring a save or game statistics from one profile to another.
+• Profile swapping (Second Profile Glitch): Transferring a save or game statistics from one profile to another.

 • Editing or manipulating game files to unlock achievements, alter achievement requirements or to unlock options disabled by developers.